noisiver/mod-guildfunds/README.md

-# Buy Me A Coffee
-Want to show me some appreciation?
-Why not [buy me a coffee](https://www.buymeacoffee.com/noisiver)?

 # Features
 This module will deposit a certain percentage of money obtained from quests and money looted into the guild bank.